American Youth Soccer: Ron Quinn on What's Right and What's Wrong American Youth Soccer: Ron Quinn on What's Right and What's Wrong

 And, we need realize that we do not have elite soccer players at age nine.

-We need to believe that the “cream rises to the top” given the proper environment, rather than, what seems to be our present, “last man/women standing” approach, that selects people out to get to the best.
+We need to believe that the “cream rises to the top” given the proper environment rather than what seems to be our present “last man/women standing” approach, which selects people out to get to the best.

-We need to keep as many children in the game for as long as possible, and not create elite, all-star teams at age 10 and younger.
+We need to keep as many children in the game for as long as possible and not create elite, all-star teams for children aged 10 and younger.

 It is ironic that we have a society that values diversity, but yet, wants to create homogeneous teams with 9-year-olds.

-Reciprocal or peer teaching is beneficial for both the skilled and yet-to-be skilled person.
+Reciprocal or peer teaching benefits both the skilled and yet-to-be skilled person.

-We need to teach cooperation, before competition, so that a child learns to accept and seek out challenges and learns to compete from within.
+We need to teach cooperation before competition so that children learn to accept and seek out challenges and compete from within.

 In short, we need to give children back their childhood.
 We can always increase the intensity when they are ready but never dial it back.